adrian-xrx/pitch-it/README.md

+# pitch it
+pitch it is comunication tool based on webrtc
+## Prerequesits
+To run or build pitch it you need to have nodejs and npm installed.
-# Installation
+## Installation
 Recommended: Download a prebuild version from the release area Unzip and navigate to the folder
-Execute:
 ```
 $ npm install
 ```
-to install all dependencies
+Will install all dependencies (build and runtime dependencies)
-# Configuration
+## Configuration
 Change the config.js in server/asset/config.js to use your servers.
 ```javascript
 socket: {